renderpci/dedalo/Readme.md

 - ckeditor 5+
 - wexflow 1.2

+#### 4.3.
+OS libraries
-Some libraries like ffmpeg or ImageMagick need to be install directly in the system (Ubuntu, Debian, MacOs X, etc)
+*To be installed directly in the OS (Ubuntu, Debian, MacOs X, etc.).*

-SO libraries:
-- Ffmpeg 4.0+
+- FFmpeg 4.0+
-- Ffprobe 2.6.1+
+- FFprobe 2.6.1+ (part of FFmpeg)
-- qtfaststart 1.0
+- qtfaststart 1.0 (`qt-faststart` executable.
+Usually of FFmpeg, but not always!
+Be careful!)
 - ImageMagick 6.9+
-- Xpdf command line tools 4.00.01+
+- <a href="https://www.xpdfreader.com/download.html" target="_blank">Xpdf command line tools 4.00.01+</a>
-- wkhtmltopdf 0.12.1-08b0817

-**INSTALLATION**
+- <a href="https://wkhtmltopdf.org/downloads.html" target="_blank">wkhtmltopdf 0.12.1-08b0817</a>

+## 5. Installation

+#### 5.1.
+You do not want to install
-You can use our ready to use VM for develop (only V5 available):
+Then, you can use our V5 ready-to-use Virtual Machine for development:
 <p><a href="https://dedalo.dev/v5" target="_blank">Dedalo V5</a></p>

-Or follow the install video (video show all install process of v5, that is similar for v6):
+#### 5.2.
+You like videos
+Then, you can follow the steps in the V5 installation video (similar for V6):
-<p><a href="https://dedalo.dev/v5_install" target="_blank">Dedalo V5 install video on CentOS</a></p>
+<p><a href="https://dedalo.dev/v5_install" target="_blank">Dedalo V5 installation video on CentOS</a></p>

+#### 5.3.
+You want control
-Or do it manually (provisional installation instructions for v6 beta):
+Then, install Dédalo manually (provisional installation instructions for V6 beta):
-1. Download Dédalo and copy to the httpdocs of web server
+1. Download Dédalo and place it under the httpdocs directory of the web server.
-2. Create a DB in PostgreSQL and name it to: dedalo_xx (you can change the xx with own name).
+2. Create a database in PostgreSQL named `dedalo_xx` (you can change the `xx` as you please).
-3. Rename the /dedalo/config/sample.config.php to /dedalo/config/config.php.
+3. Rename `[...]/dedalo/config/sample.config.php` to `[...]/dedalo/config/config.php`.
-4. Change the /dedalo/config/config.php with your project needs.
+4. Modify `[...]/dedalo/config/config.php` as you need.
+Usually, this involves the `DEDALO_ENTITY` string and the OS library paths.
-5. Rename the /dedalo/config/sample.config_db.php to /dedalo/config/config_db.php.
+5. Rename `[...]/dedalo/config/sample.config_db.php` to `[...]/dedalo/config/config_db.php`.
-6. Change the /dedalo/config/config_db.php with your DB configuration.
+6. Modify `[...]/dedalo/config/config_db.php` with your database configuration.
-7. Rename the /dedalo/config/sample.config_core.php to /dedalo/config/config_core.php.
+7. Rename `[...]/dedalo/config/sample.config_core.php` to `[...]/dedalo/config/config_core.php`.
-8. Rename the /dedalo/config/sample.config_areas.php to /dedalo/config/config_areas.php.
+8. Rename `[...]/dedalo/config/sample.config_areas.php` to `[...]/dedalo/config/config_areas.php`.
-9. Run Dédalo into the browser.
+9. Open Dédalo in the browser.
 10. Follow the instructions.
-11. When the install process will done, login and go to Development Area and register all tools.
+11. Once the installation process is done, log in and head to the Development Area.
+There, update the Ontology and register all tools.
-12. Create admin user to be used in normal edition.
+12. Create an admin user.
-13. log-out and log-in with the admin user.
+13. Log out and log in with the admin user.
 14. Create Users and Projects as you need.

-Note: the beta state has not cache control, so in the beta period we recommend to open the console of the browser and remove the browser cache.
+Note: the beta state does not have cache control.
+Hence, we recommend opening the web browser console and deleting the browser cache during the beta period.

-**UPDATE**
+## 6. Update

 *Please read the "Updates.md" file for specific notes, procedures, etc, of the versions.*

-Dédalo have three main updates procedures:
+Dédalo has three main updates procedures:

-1. Update the code files (php, js, css, html, etc)
+1. Update the code files (php, js, css, html, etc.)
-	-  Make backup of all files.
+	-  Create a backup of all files.
-	-  Download the new files and change the files in your server
+	-  Download the new files and change the files in your server.
 	-  You will need see the new config files and put the changes into your own config files (/dedalo/config/config.php and /dedalo/config/config_db.php) is not possible change this files automatically because are the configuration files and it has specific pw and paths of the users.
 If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

-2. Update the ontology structure with the sections, components, list, etc
+2. Update the ontology structure with the sections, components, list, etc.
 	-  Do the first update step
 	-  Log-in with any "developer" user.
 	-  You will see the menu in "orange" or "red" (in red, if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.